nodi37/WebsiteCreator/readme.md

 This is just short description because it is alpha version, there is still many things to do.
 First of all i will add posts/galleries/files api to hanlde many types of data.
 After that i need to improve many things like authentication etc, i want to add multi language support, some basic loaders like image loader.
 I will do something to scale images to screen size before loading them from server for better UX.
 Something like `srcset`.
 Maybe dark mode in panel.
+Many things to improve SEO like for example SSR.

 No build instructions yet because its not ready yet.